kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/tools-when-making-classes.md

         self.persist()
 ```

 With `pass` there, we no longer get a syntax error, and we can run the program again.
+If the persist method gets called, nothing happens, which is fine at this stage.

-It's just a helpful tool. `pass` is good whenever we want an empty function or empty method, which is especially useful in a half-finished program where we intentionally don't have anything written there yet.
+`pass` is good whenever we want an empty function or empty method, which is especially useful in a half-finished program where we intentionally don't have anything written there yet.

 ## The \_\_str\_\_ method (helps with step 4)

 When debugging, we often want to see what the contents of our object are.
-It's very common to write test code that does a few things, then prints all of the attributes of the class, then we visually look and see if it looks right.
+It's very common to write a snippet of test code that calls a few methods, then prints all of the attributes of the class, so that we visually look and see if the results look right.

-(When we're done with the program we'll delete these little test snippets.)
+(At the end when we're done with the program, we'll delete these little pieces of code.)

-If we run
+If we run:

 ```python
 list_of_names = []
 list_of_names.append('Michael')
 list_of_names.append('Keno')